-Please see the 2017-2018 Academic Calendar for the current program requirements.
+Please see the 2019-2020 Academic Calendar for the current program requirements.

-1. Program requirements for the Honours Specialization, Specialization, Major and Minor approved to reflect the new degree structure (March 9, 2012 Senate, Motion 18)
+- 1. Program requirements for the Honours Specialization, Specialization, Major and Minor approved to reflect the new degree structure (March 9, 2012 Senate, Motion 18) - 2.
+Program requirement changes for the Honours Specialization, Specialization, Major and Minor (January 12, 2018 Senate, Omnibus Motion 33)